 - a.
 Actelis Networks, Inc. (hereafter -the Company) was established in 1998, under the laws of the state of Delaware.
 The Company has a wholly-owned subsidiary in Israel, Actelis Networks Israel Ltd. (hereafter the Subsidiary).
 The Company is engaged in the design, development, manufacturing, and marketing of networking solutions for IoT and Telecommunication companies.
 The Company's customers include providers of telecommunication services and enterprises as well as resellers of the Company's products.
 On May 12, 2022, the Company accepted a notification of effectiveness from the SEC, and on May 17 completed its IPO.
 See note 1(d) below for further details. - b.
 Following the December 2019 outbreak of Coronavirus (COVID-19) in China and after its spread into a large number of other countries, economic activity has suffered in many regions of the world, including in all markets of the Company (Americas, Europe and Asia as well as specifically Israel).
 Among other things, the pandemic disrupted supply chains, suppressed the volume of global transportation activity, prompted the Israeli and other governments worldwide to put in place restrictions on movement and employment, and resulted in a drop in the values of financial assets and commodities on global markets.
-As a result, the Company suffered and continues to suffer from delays in realization of new orders from its customers due to continued supply shortages and from price increases of raw material and other resources.
-To date, the Company adhered to all state and federal social distancing requirements while prioritizing health and safety for its employees. - c.
-The Company has suffered recurring losses from operations, has an accumulated deficit as of June 30, 2022, and December 31, 2021 as well as negative cash outflows from operating activities.
+As a result, the Company suffered and continues to suffer from delays in realization of new orders from its customers due to continued supply shortages and from price increases of raw material and other resources. - c.
+The Company has suffered recurring losses from operations, has an accumulated deficit as of September 30, 2022, and December 31, 2021, as well as negative cash outflows from operating activities.
 The Company monitors its cash flow projections on a current basis.
 As of the date of issuance of these condensed consolidated financial statements, as a result of the May Initial Public Offering ("IPO") transaction discussed in 1(d) below the Company believes it has the ability to fund its planned operations for at least the next 12 months.
 However, the Company expects to continue incurring losses and negative cash flows from operations and working capital until its products reach commercial profitability.
 Therefore, in order to fund the Company's operations and working capital until such time that the Company can generate substantial revenues, the Company may need to use proceeds from raised capital.